 But some creators get thousands of messages, and it’s physically impossible to respond to most of them.
 That’s why it’s nice to have someone else respond to simple questions that are easily answered by a social media manager.

-Engaging with other similar accounts is also a good strategy as a content creator because it shows both support and helps with many social platforms’ algorithms.
+Engaging with other similar accounts is also a good strategy for a content creator because it shows both support and helps with many social platforms’ algorithms.

 Are you convinced there are endless opportunities in the virtual assistant industry yet?
 Whether you know it or not, you have a skill that someone needs for their business.